scalatra/scalatra-website/guides/commands.md

 #### Adding a command to persist Todo objects

 We'll need a file in which to place our commands.
-Make a new folder in `org.scalatra.example.databinding`, and call it `commands`.
+Make a new folder in `org.scalatra.example.commands`, and call it `commandsupport`.
 Then create a new file in that folder, calling it `TodoCommands.scala`.
 This will store all of the Todo-related commands so they're in one place.

-To start with, you'll need to add databinder support to your application.
+To start with, you'll need to add command support to your application.

 ```scala
 "org.scalatra" % "scalatra-data-binding" % "2.2.0-SNAPSHOT",